eederhsu/academic-kickstart/content/authors/admin/_index.md

 ---

 I am **Yi-Te Hsu**, an M.S.
 Computer Science student at Johns Hopkins University.
 Previously, I was a visiting student researcher at [University of Toronto (UofT)](https://www.utoronto.ca/) and at [Vector Institute](https://vectorinstitute.ai/), and research assistant at [Academia Sinica](https://www.sinica.edu.tw/en).
 I worked on detecting pathological voice and identifying Alzheimer’s disease with [Prof. Frank Rudzicz](http://www.cs.toronto.edu/~frank/index.html) at UofT and Vector Institute.
-Besides, in order to deploy AI and deep learning models to wearable devices, I also work on the compression and acceleration of deep neural networks with [Dr. Yu Tsao](https://www.citi.sinica.edu.tw/pages/yu.tsao/index_en.html) at Academia Sinica.
+Besides, in order to deploy AI and deep learning models to wearable devices, I also worked on the compression and acceleration of deep neural networks with [Dr. Yu Tsao](https://www.citi.sinica.edu.tw/pages/yu.tsao/index_en.html) at Academia Sinica.

+I am extremely interested in applying speech processing, AI, ML techniques to solving the real-world problems.

-I am extremely interested in developing AI and machine learning techniques to provide better healthcare system.
+# I am extremely interested in developing AI and machine learning techniques to provide better healthcare system.

 *I am looking for 2020 summer internships!*